Azure DevOps

 This document provides an overview of Warp's capabilities for migrating data from Azure DevOps Services to GitHub products.

 Warp does not provide a migration path for Azure DevOps Server, only Azure DevOps Services.
-To migrate from Azure DevOps Server, you'll need to migrate to Azure DevOps Services first.
+To migrate from Azure DevOps Server, you'll need to first.

 Repository contents and Git history,